Insole testing (pain and comfort rating)

 The aim of the study

-To assess how insoles affect lower limb biomechanics, foot pressure, and self-reported pain and comfort.
+To assess how insoles affect self-reported pain and comfort.

 Participation

-Each participant will receive a koha of $20 voucher for each of the pre- and post- in clinic tests (ie, $40 for the study).
-In addition, there is a prize draw for 20 pairs of Asics shoes for those who complete the 5-week intervention and post-testing session.
-Each participant gets to keep the pair of insoles from the intervention and the socks used in lab testing.
+Each participant will receive a koha of $20 voucher for the session and get to keep a pair of insoles and the socks used in lab testing.

 More details